bvibber/OGVKit/README.md

-libogg, libvorbis, libtheora built as frameworks for iOS.
+libogg, libvorbis, libtheora built into a wrapper library for iOS.

 Highly experimental!